-Federal Work-Study positions will be posted on the Student Employment page of the USD website (http://www.sandiego.edu/financialaid/student-employment/index.php) each year, beginning in August.
+Federal Work-Study positions will be posted on the Student Employment page of the USD website (Student Employment - One Stop) each year, beginning in August.
 To apply for a position, contact the Supervisor via the email address listed in the position description.
 Indicate in the email the title of the position and why you are interested in working in the department.
 Attach a copy of your resume and class schedule.

-You may also attend the FWS Virtual Job Fair on Wednesday, August 12, 2020 from 10:00 a.m. to 12:00 noon.
+You may also attend the FWS Virtual Job Fair on Thursday, August 19, 2021 from 10:00 a.m. to 12:00 noon.
 Departments that are hiring will be available via Zoom to discuss job opportunities with students.